MarijaBorisov/ngsi-tools/README.md

 ###### Git Lab
   1. Clone/Download this gihtub repository
   2. Change **`config.js`** most critical information is Fiware Orion Url, more detail regarding this config can be found in [Configuration]() section.
+  3. To have locally your Fiware Orion Context Broker instance, together with MongoDB database, go to `/extras/docker/orion_mongo` folder and issue
+    * **`docker-compose up -d`**
-  3. Install dependencies for NGSI Connector API:
+  4. Install dependencies for NGSI Connector API:
     * **`npm install`**
-  4. Start NGSI Connector API:
+  5. Start NGSI Connector API:
     * **`npm start`**
-  5. To have locally your Orion Context Broker instance, together with MongoDB database, go to /extras/docker/orion_mongo folder and issue
-    * **`docker-compose up -d`**
-  5. After these steps you can start using NGSI Connector API, more info about use of API can be found in [Usage](#usage) section.
+  6. After these steps you can start using NGSI Connector API, more info about use of API can be found in [Usage](#usage) section.

 [Top](#waste4think-ngsi-connector-api)